Zendro-dev/Zendro-dev.github.io/setup_backend.md

 <br/><br/>
 _**Generate the code**_

-After installed the backend-generator and as long as we have our data models defined, then we can generate the code for the graphql server.
+After installing the backend-generator and if we have our data models defined, then we can generate the code for the graphql server.
 For this purpose we should run the following lines:

 ```
 $ code-generator -f <input-json-files> -o <output-directory>